-I wrote this fun letter sound hide & seek game for The Letters of Literacy (which also has loads more awesome ideas!)
+I wrote this fun letter sound hide & seek game for The Letters of Literacy (now merged with The Kindergarten Connection.)
 You can easily differentiate this activity for older or younger children, and it would also work well with a group of kids.

 Working on letter sounds becomes super fun with this simple gross motor activity involving hockey puck and sticks.